 1. Don’t Put Stuff on Your Bed

 When you take off your clothes at the end of the day, put them straight into the laundry basket.
 In a perfect world, you’d check your clothes for pests as you took them off.
-Don’t put anything you brought in from outside on your bed; that includes bags, suitcases, purses—anything.
+Don’t put anything you brought in from outside on your bed; that includes bags, suitcases, and purses.

 2. Check Your Bags